PetercSnk/web-app-garden/README.md

 ## To Do
 - [ ] Validation on authentication attempts.
 - [ ] Option for watering to be done automatically based on certain parameters that can be tweaked.
+- [ ] Complete the config readme section